stanwmusic/wp-tevko-responsive-images/readme.txt

 * Added advanced image compression option (available by adding hook to functions.php)
 * Duplicate entires now filtered out from srcset array
 * Upgrade Picturefill to 2.3.1
-* Refactoring plugin JS, including a switch to ajax for updating the srcset value when the image is changed in the editor
+* Refactoring plugin JavaScript, including a switch to ajax for updating the srcset value when the image is changed in the editor
-* Now using wp_get_attachment_image_attributes filter for post thumbnails
+* Now using `wp_get_attachment_image_attributes` filter for post thumbnails
 * Readme and other general code typo fixes
 * Gallery images will now contain a srcset attribute

 = 2.2.1 =
-* Patch fixing missing javascript error
+* Patch fixing missing JavaScript error

 = 2.2.0 =
 * The mandatory sizes attribute is now included on all images
 * Updated to Picturefill v2.3.0
 * Extensive documentation included in readme
 * Integrated testing with Travis CLI
-* Check if wp.media exists before running JS
+* Check if wp.media exists before running JavaScript
 * Account for rounding variance when matching ascpect ratios

 = 2.1.1 =
 * Adding in wp-tevko-responsive-images.js after file not found to be in WordPress repository
-* Adjusts the aspect ratio check in tevkori_get_srcset_array() to account for rounding variance
+* Adjusts the aspect ratio check in `tevkori_get_srcset_array()` to account for rounding variance

 = 2.1.0 =
-* **This version introduces a breaking change** - there are now two functions.
+* **This version introduces a breaking change**: There are now two functions.
 One returns an array of srcset values, and the other returns a string with the `srcset=".."` html needed to generate the responsive image.
 To retrieve the srcset array, us `tevkori_get_srcset_array( $id, $size )`
 * When the image size is changed in the post editor, the srcset values will adjust to match the change.

 = 2.0.2 =